-My usual route is to take the MRT to Marsiling station, cross the road, and take bus 856 from there.
+My usual route is to take the MRT to Marsiling station, leave via Exit C, cross the road, and take bus 856 from there.
 It’s only 3 stops from Woodlands Train Checkpoint.

-You know you’re in the right place when you look towards the left and see the gleaming KTM train to JB, just sitting there look all pretty while waiting for you to get on board:
+You know you’re in the right place when you look towards the left and see the gleaming KTM train to JB, just sitting there look all pretty while waiting for you to get on board.

-Step 3: Take the 5-minute train from Singapore to JB
+Step 4: Take the 5-minute train from Singapore to JB

-Like I mentioned, you’ll pass through both Singapore and Malaysia immigration before you board the train.
+As mentioned, you’ll pass through both Singapore and Malaysia immigration before you board the train.

 First you’ll clear Singapore customs, which is a simple matter of scanning your passport and thumbprint through automated gates, just like at the airport.

 There will be a large “free seating” sign so go ahead and sit anywhere you want.
 Don’t be afraid to enter the next car—there’s no First Class or anything.

 KTM trains are often oversubscribed so you might find yourself having to stand.
 This is perfectly safe and it’s just a few minutes anyway.
-Enjoy the view of the Straits of Johor and feel smug about making good life decisions as your train goes past the poor losers stuck in the Causeway jam.
+Enjoy the view of the Straits of Johor and feel smug about making good life decisions as your train goes past the poor folks stuck in the Causeway jam.

 5 minutes later, you’ll arrive in JB Sentral.
-From here, you can chiong Rotiboy, run amok in City Square, queue for banana cake at Hiap Joo Bakery, Grab to IKEA Tebrau, or whatever it is you plan to do with those ringgits.
+From here, you can chiong to Rotiboy, run amok in City Square, queue for banana cake at Hiap Joo Bakery, Grab to IKEA Tebrau, or whatever it is you plan to do with those ringgits.